Did you know?

 17 of Africa’s 52 markets do not have a longterm credit risk rating!

-For many years Africa has been classified as a high-risk environment.
+For many years, the Middle East and Africa have been classified as high-risk environments.
 Political instability, civil war, corruption and financial risk has plagued the continent and alienated investors.

-With the dawn of the digital age and mobile connectivity Africa is considered the last frontier.
+With the dawn of the digital age and mobile connectivity, the Middle East and Africa is considered the last frontier.
 At ABiQ we have built a new Overall Country Risk rating that encapsulates the various areas of risk and ranks markets accordingly

 The Overall Country Risk rating is updated quarterly to reflect changing conditions in each of the markets covered.

 Our aim is to provide a regular overview of African countries and provide a transparent method to evaluate and rank them.
-We consider this an opportunity to provide insight into Africa for prospective investors.
-It also serves as a platform for African countries to benchmark their policies and performance with regards to stability and all that promotes it.
+We consider this an opportunity to provide insight into the Middle East and Africa for prospective investors.
+It also serves as a platform for the Middle East and African countries to benchmark their policies and performance with regards to stability and all that promotes it.